YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Young age alone does not make surgery impossible, but it raises the risk of planning from an incomplete picture.
 A low hairline that looks attractive at 22 can become a donor trap if the patient later progresses toward advanced hair loss.
 The earlier the surgery, the more important the future pattern becomes.

 A refusal can also come from medical timing.
 Scalp psoriasis, seborrheic dermatitis, folliculitis, scarring alopecia, recent telogen effluvium, medication changes, abnormal blood tests, or uncontrolled health problems can make surgery a poor decision at that moment.
-These are not cosmetic details.
+These are not small cosmetic details.
 They affect diagnosis, healing, infection risk, and whether the result can be judged fairly.

 For some patients, the better first step is a dermatology diagnosis, blood work, medication stabilization, or a scalp biopsy before transplant planning.
 Female patients especially need careful diagnosis before grafts, because female hair transplant candidacy can depend on iron status, thyroid disease, PCOS, postpartum shedding, traction, medication history, and pattern stability.

-How should expectations be tested before another consultation?
+Expectations should be tested before another consultation

-Should I get a second opinion after being refused?
+Getting a second opinion after being refused

 Information card showing what to bring before another clinic says yes after a hair transplant refusal